dnoice/Monitoring-Toolkit/README.md

 ### Advanced Configuration

-See `monitoring_config.yaml` for full options including:
+See the example `monitoring_config.yaml` in the repository for full options including:
 - Custom log patterns
 - Service health checks
 - Email/Slack notifications